 With risks of the virus surrounding the team as well as the waste workers, Dr Khanal made sure everybody took precautionary steps and followed preventive measures.
 His dedication to ensuring his responsibility was exemplary and inspiring.

-The experiences of everybody at the field was emotional and fulfilling.
+The experiences of everybody in the field was emotional and fulfilling.
 The opportunity to ease the lives of waste workers inspired the team.
 Here’s what Avipsha Rayamajhi has to say about her experience with WWERP and how it inspired her.